epinio/epinio/README.md

   - Web UI
   - Epinio CLI
 - **Apps**
-  - Push code directly without additional tools or steps
+  - Push code directly without further tools or steps
   - Basic operation of your application once pushed
   - Cloud Native Buildpacks build and containerize your code for you
 - **Configurations**
-  - CRUD operations of your configuration.
-A configuration can be a database, SaaS etc. A configuration can be an external component or can be created using `epinio configuration`
+  - CRUD operations on your configuration.
+A configuration can be a database, SaaS etc. A configuration can be an external component or can be created using `epinio configuration`.
-  - Bind configurations to apps
+  - Bind configurations to apps.

 ## Example apps